MobilityData/awesome-transit/README.md

 Tools for transit agencies.

 - [Remix](http://getremix.com/) - A webapp that lets transit agencies easily plan routes.
-- [Next Train API](https://github.com/data-creative/next-train-api) - Serves any GTFS feed as a JSON API!
+- [Next Train API](https://github.com/data-creative/next-train-api) - Serves any GTFS feed as a JSON API.
 Transit agencies and developers alike can deploy the open source code to their own Heroku server.

 ### Hardware